aleks96n/BioInfoKallisto/README.md

 ```bash
 cd qtlmap
 ```

+Make sure the file references in qtlmap/testdata/multi_test.tsv match the files in the folder.

 Finally, run the eQTL analysis using the following command (still on a separate stage).
 Note the end of the command asks for your email - this is for notifying when the work is done.
 ```bash